Johnny Warangkula Tjupurrula: Life

+After he began finding success while painting in the 1980's, his health deteriorated.
+Tjupurrula lost three fingers from his right hand and lost his left arm due to an untreated fracture.
+His vision started to deteriorate later in his life, but he continued to paint regardless of his health issues.

 In 1972 he sold a painting to Tim Guthrie for less than $150.
 At a well known 1997 Sotheby's auction the same piece, "Water Dreaming at Kalipinypa" from the Tim Guthrie Collection of Early Western Desert Paintings sold for $206,000 to a Californian buyer for the record sum of $206,000 against an estimate of $50,000–$80,000.
 Warangkula was featured in the press as a dishevelled starving artist.
 Before the auction night, the National Indigenous Arts Advocacy Association had communicated with both Sothebys's and the Guthrie estate, highlighting the artist's circumstances and appealing for a donation from the proceeds, which was subsequently rejected.
+This issue of poor remuneration was exacerbated by the controversy of the Anglo-Australian writer, Elizabeth Durack, who painted under the name Eddie Burrup.
+Her works were submitted to the Aboriginal Art awards, which drew significant attention to the troubling respect to real aboriginal artists such as Tjupurrula.

 The auction triggered a new wave of work from Warangkula.

 In June 2000 "Water Dreaming at Kalipinypa" was resold at auction to a private collector for an even higher price than before.
 Warangkula was again represented in the media as an unfortunate martyr of the greedy art market but was in fact enjoying his twilight years.